More about occupational therapy

 Occupational therapy seeks to help you accomplish what you want and need, not what a medical provider thinks your recovery should entail.
 A skilled occupational therapist can help make everyday activities easier and more enjoyable.
-Patients learn how to adapt different settings to their needs so they are better equipped for life’s demands.
+Patients learn how to adapt to their needs so they are better equipped for life’s demands.

 Many patients have anxiety about worsening their condition or developing new symptoms.
 Occupational therapists understand this, which is why treatment goals often include detailed plans and coping strategies to help you thrive.
 Some OTs even offer home visits to help make sure you have the correct adaptive equipment for everyday tasks.
 Your OT may also request that you bring photos from work or school so they can assess whether your layout is appropriate for your unique needs.